Difference between Bit Rate and Baud Rate

-Bit rate is the transmission of number of bits per second.
-On the other hand, Baud rate is defined as the number of signal units per second.
-The formula which relates both bit rate and baud rate is given below:
+Both Bit rate and Baud rate are generally used in data communication to measure the speed of data.
+Bit rate is the transmission of a number of bits per second.
+On the other hand, the Baud rate is defined as the number of signal units per second.
+The formula which relates both bit rate and the baud rate is given below:

 Bit rate = Baud rate x the number of bit per baud.

 Let’s see the difference between Bit Rate and Baud Rate: